 What is it about pets that make them so therapeutic?
-It's a question I've asked myself before, having benefited from family pets and from spending time with other people's furry friends, too.
+It's a question I've asked myself before, having benefited from family furry friends and from spending time with other people's pets too.
 You might have posed the same question yourself.
-After all, animals are now used in geriatric homes and hospital wards quite routinely to lift people's spirits.
+After all, animals are now routinely used in geriatric homes and hospital wards to lift people's spirits.

 So, if the health benefits of pets are known to professional caregivers, then the healing power of pets should not come as a surprise in domestic situations.
 Pets will often show signs of grief if they're separated from owners and sometimes display even deeper connections, such as knowing when we're in pain or danger.

-Of course, one of the key parts of the healing power of pets is that they love us in an unconditional way that human relationships rarely achieve.
-So, as Love Your Pet day approaches (20 February), what does the latest research tell us about the health benefits of having a pet around the home?
+Of course, one of the key parts of the curative power of pets is that they love us in an unconditional way that human relationships rarely achieve.
+So, what does the latest research tell us about the health benefits of having a pet around the home?

 Scientific research into the healing power of pets has been ongoing for decades.
 Most new studies focus on just one or two health benefits of pets but many researchers would agree that the advantages of pet ownership are multi-faceted in terms of healthcare.
 Let's take a look at some of the latest research.

-Many pet owners would be happy to say that their animal helps them to relax and keep things in perspective.
+Many pet owners would gladly admit that spending time with their animal helps them to relax and keep things in perspective.
 Returning from a tough day at work to a welcome from your pet – which really doesn't care about work stress – can help you to instantly calm down.

 A 2019 study into animal interactions and stress conducted at Washington State University found that students were much more relaxed if they interacted with animals prior to taking their exams.
 Most reported a heightened state of tension that was relieved when they spent as few as ten minutes with animals.
 Pet owners can expect even better results due to greater levels of companionship.